-Concurrently with Alibaba's purchase of our ordinary and preferred shares in April 2013, we entered into a shareholders' agreement with Ali WB and SINA which regulates our shareholders' rights and obligations after Ali WB became our shareholder, which was amended and restated in March 2014.
+Concurrently with Alibaba's purchase of our ordinary and preferred shares in April 2013, we entered into a shareholders' agreement, with Ali WB and SINA which regulates our shareholders' rights and obligations after Ali WB became our shareholder, which was amended and restated in February 2014.
 The following are summaries of certain rights that Ali WB is entitled to under the shareholders' agreement which will either have an impact on our post-IPO shareholding structure or continue to be valid after the completion of this offering.

 Ali WB's Option.
-Ali WB has been granted an option to increase its ownership in our company up to 30% on a fully diluted basis (including Class A ordinary shares issued by us in this offering but excluding Class A ordinary shares to be redeemed by our company using the proceeds from exercise of the option by Alibaba) and determined under the treasury method.
+Ali WB has been granted an option to increase its ownership in our company up to 30% on a fully diluted basis (excluding Class A ordinary shares issued by us in this offering).
 The purchase price will be the lower of (i) 15% less than the public offering price in this offering, and (ii) a price per ordinary share that implies an equity valuation (exclusive of the purchase price to be paid by Ali WB for these ordinary shares) of \$5.5 billion of our company on a fully diluted basis (as determined pursuant to the treasury method in accordance with US GAAP).
-On March 14, 2014, Ali WB gave us a notice to fully exercise the option upon the completion of this offering.
-The settlement date of the option exercise will be contemporaneous with the completion of this offering.
-The number of ordinary shares to be purchased by Ali WB pursuant to this option is 30,239,961, being the difference between 30% of our ordinary shares on a fully diluted basis on the date of settlement, including Class A ordinary shares sold in this offering but excluding Class A ordinary shares to be redeemed by our company using the proceeds from exercise of the option by Alibaba, and determined under the treasury method, and the 34,892,308 Class A ordinary shares it will hold immediately prior to the completion of this offering.
-Of the total number of ordinary shares to be purchased by Ali WB pursuant to this option, 80% will be acquired from SINA, 10% will be acquired from us by Ali WB as part of this offering and 10% will be acquired from us by Ali WB through a concurrent private placement.
-We intend to use the proceeds from the issuance of ordinary shares to Ali WB in the concurrent private placement upon its option exercise to repurchase certain shares and vested options held by individuals who provided services to us at Alibaba's option exercise price.
+Alibaba may exercise the option, in whole or in part, at any time, but not to exceed three times, prior to two days before the public filing of our registration statement on Form F-1 of which this prospectus is a part.
+If the option is exercised, the settlement date will be contemporaneous with the completion of this offering.
+The maximum number of ordinary shares that Ali WB may purchase pursuant to this option is the difference between 30% of our ordinary shares on a fully diluted basis on the date of settlement, excluding Class A ordinary shares sold in this offering, and the 34,892,308 Class A ordinary shares it will hold immediately prior to the completion of this offering.
+To the extent that Ali WB exercises this option, your interest in our company will be diluted.